-5.2.3 Agreement on Safeguarding National Security
+5.2.3 Agreement relating to Safeguarding National Security

-Applicant organisation is required to sign an agreement on safeguarding national security by completing Appendix I of the application form for each application.
+Applicant organisation is required to sign an agreement relating to safeguarding national security by completing Appendix I of the application form for each application.
 An application will be considered invalid if the Appendix is not duly signed and submitted along with the application.